relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Gravitational lensing notation

 With respect to the observables, in the strong regime the multiply imaged systems can in principle be characterized by solving the lens equation

 which relates the true angular position $\boldsymbol{\beta}$ to the observed angular position $\boldsymbol{\theta}$.
-Alternatively, it is simpler to work on the source's plane having into account that the multiple images of a given system have to converge to a unique source.
+Alternatively, it is simpler to work on the source plane, taking into account that the multiple images of a given system have to converge to a unique source.

-On the other hand, with respect to the weak regime, distortions (shape size and orientation) at this level are characterized by means of source's ellipticity.
-Among the different definitions of ellipticity (e.g. \cite{schneider2006gravitational}), the more suited for the task in hand is the complex ellipticity $\epsilon = \epsilon(z, \boldsymbol{\theta})$, which is related to the source's intrinsic or true ellipticity $\epsilon_s$ by means of the expression
+On the other hand, with respect to the weak regime, distortions (shape, size and orientation) at this level are characterized by means of source ellipticity.
+Among the different definitions of ellipticity (e.g. \cite{schneider2006gravitational}), the more suited for the task in hand is the complex ellipticity $\epsilon = \epsilon(z, \boldsymbol{\theta})$, which is related to the source intrinsic or true ellipticity $\epsilon_s$ by means of the expression

 where the asterisk stands for complex conjugate, and the reduced shear $g=g(z)$ is defined as